 The farm operates commercially, generating income from arable and livestock operations.

-We take a ‘whole systems’ approach to agricultural and livestock research.
-We are investing in new facilities and instrumentation to improve farming practice, drawing together sophisticated monitoring and data management systems.
+We take a ‘whole systems’ approach to agricultural and livestock research and are continually investing in new facilities and instrumentation to improve farming practice, drawing together sophisticated monitoring and data management systems.

 The farm is home to:

 - The University of Leeds Terrestrial Observatory, a £3 million suite of instrumentation and research tools that forms part of the Global Food and Environment Institute.

 - Our Smart Agri-Systems programme, designed to provide insights into farming practice which will help businesses develop their competitive advantage and navigate complex global food production markets.

 - The National Pig Centre, part of the Centre for Innovation Excellence in Livestock (CIEL).

 - One of 10 regional centres for the National Institute of Agricultural Botany (NIAB), a large international centre for plant science, crop evaluation and agronomy.
 NIAB carry out a number of field trials testing varieties of grass and wheat at the Farm.

 The farm also supports expanding undergraduate and postgraduate teaching and research programmes, offering a rich variety of fieldwork opportunities.